Why Your Limitations Are Actually a Good Thing

 Introduction

 Welcome.
 It’s great to have you all here.
 Welcome, especially to the kids in church this morning.
 We have some activity stuff for the kids and sheets for the youth.
 As I set up here, I’m not doing anything with this, just to keep you wondering, in case I’m thirsty.
 It’s a strange time of year.
 I was struggling to keep track of the days, and I had to prepare to be here.
 Keeping track of that, it was just a matter of don’t stop.
 As long as I keep moving, I’ll get to Sunday.
-We look into this coming year, and it feels like as soon as Christmas is over, we’ve hit the end of the year.
+We’re looking into this coming year.
+It feels like as soon as Christmas is over, we’ve hit the end of the year.
 We’re so close to the end, and then we have this random Sunday between Christmas and New Year’s.
 We’re trying to figure all that out.
 We want to jump straight into thinking about community together as a church.
 Our series with Meals with Jesus is unpacking that.
 Last year, we focused on stories in the Gospel of Luke, with Jesus having meals at different people’s places.
-We’re going to focus on John’s writings this year, the Gospel of John, and then we’ll jump to Revelation at the end, thinking about different kinds of meals.
+We’re going to focus on John’s writings this year, the Gospel of John, and then Revelation at the end, thinking about different kinds of meals.
 We get this one in John chapter 6, the feeding of the 5,000.
 It’s a very unusual meal.
 I want to think about that and what we think about as we look forward from that.
 This is a time of year when people do a lot of looking back and looking forward.
 It’s New Year’s resolutions time.
 I heard a saying years ago, “May our problems last as long as our New Year’s resolutions.”
-There’s a skepticism in me that says, “Don’t bother.”
-But there’s another part that says, “You might as well take the opportunity.”
+It’s that kind of year.
+There’s a skepticism in me that says, don’t bother.
+It’s just a fad.
+There’s another part that says, you might as well take the opportunity.
+Do something.
 There’s something good about that.
 As we head into the new year, I want us to think about where we’re looking.
 This morning’s sermon will focus entirely on that, on where we’re looking as we unpack John chapter 6.

 As we head into the new year, I want us to think about where we’re looking.